Evikk/climetrics/README.md

 - **React/Vite Frontend:** Provides a modern, fast development experience and a component-based UI.
 - **MongoDB:** Flexible NoSQL database, good for evolving schemas.
 May require more careful data consistency management compared to SQL.
 Complex queries/joins can be less performant.
 - **`node-schedule` for Job Scheduling:** Simple implementation for periodic tasks running within the backend process.
-  - **Tradeoff:** If the backend server instance crashes, scheduled jobs stop.
-It doesn't scale horizontally well (multiple instances would run the same job multiple times).
-A more robust solution for production might involve a dedicated job queue system (e.g., BullMQ, RabbitMQ) or a distributed cron service.
-- **REST API:** Standard communication protocol between frontend and backend.

 **Current Limitations & Potential Improvements:**